Barry Cowen: Political career

-On 14 July 2020, after he refused to resign the role of Minister for Agriculture, Cowen was sacked by Taoiseach, Micheál Martin, due to the controversy surrounding his conviction for drink driving.
+On 14 July 2020, after Cowen refused to resign as Minister for Agriculture, Taoiseach Micheál Martin advised President Michael D. Higgins to sack Cowen from cabinet due to the controversy surrounding his conviction for drink driving.
+In accordance with Irish constitutional practice, Higgins did so.
 In November 2020, it was reported that a barrister was to be questioned by GSOC in relation to the leak.
 In 2021, GSOC searched a Garda station in Munster in relation to the leak.

 In July 2021, Cowen called on Fianna Fáil to form a new "modern centre-left" alliance with the Labour Party for the next election.

+In March 2023, political news website The Ditch reported that Cowen had failed to declare rental income from 32 acres of farmland, in breach of Standards in Public Office Commission rules.
+Cowen subsequently confirmed that he intended to correct his declaration to the Dáil Register of Interests.

+In 2023 he opposed extending the eviction ban put in place during the COVID-19 pandemic, comparing an extension to "making sweets free for children".
+These comments caused controversy and he subsequently apologised for the remarks.

+In 2024, Cowen won the Fianna Fáil nomination to stand in the 2024 European Parliament election in the Midlands–North-West constituency, defeating senators Niall Blaney and Lisa Chambers at the selection convention.
+Blaney and Chambers were both added to the Fianna Fáil election ticket later.
+Cowen was elected to the second of five seats in the constituency.
+He took office on 17 July 2024.